Bake or Boil Sweet Potatoes for Casserole?

 • Diluted Flavor:

-Boiled sweet potatoes absorb water during cooking, which can dilute their natural sweetness.
+The sweet potatoes cooked in water absorb the water while cooking, which could reduce their natural sweetness.

 • Excess Moisture: